 What causes chemo-related constipation?

 Many people who have chemotherapy find that it can affect their bowel movements.
 Chemotherapy drugs can make your stools (poo) harder, less regular and more difficult to pass.
 Constipation can also be accompanied by other symptoms, including bloating, cramping or aching, a sense of fullness, pain or bleeding, flatulence (gas) and nausea.
+Please note, if you are bleeding from your back passage as a result of constipation, this may need medical attention.

 When you’re having chemo, there are a number of factors that can affect how well your bowel is functioning.
 These include: